KingAndrew3000/cse15l-lab-reports/lab-report-4-week-8.md

 ___

-For Snipped #1, what the first test should produce is:
+For Snippet #1, what the first test should produce is:

 `[*google.com, google.com, ucsd.edu]`